grahamcarman/docs/astro/user-permissions.md

 The Astro role hierarchies in order of inheritance are:

 - Organization Owner > Organization Billing Admin > Organization Member
-- Workspace Admin > Workspace Editor > Workspace Member
+- Workspace Owner > Workspace Operator > Workspace Author > Workspace Member

-Additionally, Organization Owners inherit Workspace Admin permissions for all Workspaces in the Organization.
+Additionally, Organization Owners inherit Workspace Owner permissions for all Workspaces in the Organization.

 ## Organization roles